spencerparkin/Junk/GeometricAlgebraSystem/README.md

 # GeometricAlgebraSystem

-This is a computer algebra system dedicated to the symbolic and numeric manipulation of GA expressions.
+A system for performing symbolic and numeric computations in geometric algebra.